WELCOME TO THE COOK ISLANDS

 This is THE ONLY TOTALLY INDEPENDENT GUIDE ON THE INTERNET with details about each and every one of the 15 islands.
 My own travels and those of other visitors and islanders themselves combine to provide what I hope you'll enjoy as a unique insight.

-Find out...how to get to the Islands, get advice on getting around them, and discover what to see and do and what makes island each special.
+Find out...how to get to the Islands and get advice on getting around them.
+There's at least one page about every island to help you discover what to see and do and what makes it special.
 There are also a few ideas about what to take home to remind you of paradise.

 Some of the Islands' young residents share their thoughts on their beautiful homeland.
 I've chosen some of the best videos about the Islands.
 And there are also answers to frequently asked questions, a list of the top 10 things to do and some "did you know?" facts